Claremont-HvZ-Web-Team/claremontHvZ/README.md

 `compass watch`.
 This will continually check for changes to your stylesheets.

+### Running unit tests

+If you've followed all of the above steps, all unit tests should pass:

+    python manage.py test HVZ

+These tests check registration, feeding, and permission scenarios --- they've saved my ass many a time.
+Run them before committing code!

 ### Running a development version of the server

 To run a development version of the server: